mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 ### 🤝 Joining the Community

-If you’re new here, you’re welcome to **reach out to an existing member** when starting your first contribution.
-There is *no formal mentorship structure* — just a space for connection and shared learning.
-Let the conversation grow naturally, and see what emerges.
+If you’re new here, you’re warmly encouraged to **reach out to an existing member** when starting your first contribution.
+While there is *no rigid or prescriptive mentorship program*, informal mentoring and peer pairing are **highly encouraged** — they reflect our Agile mindset of co-learning and shared stewardship.
+Let the connection form naturally and see what emerges.

 ---